Dino Dawn Expedition

 If confirmed, this would be:

-The among the first evidence of the Carnian Pluvial Epoch north of the equator
+The among the first evidence of the Carnian Pluvial Episode north of the equator

 A sign that the climate event was global, not regional